alim-zaib/minecraft_gpt_assistant_mod/README.md

 - **Java**: Java served as the primary development language for the mod.
 The project provided an opportunity to apply Java in the context of game modding, enhancing proficiency in the language.

 - **Minecraft Documentation**: Critical for gaining insights into Minecraft's internal mechanics and modding capabilities.
-This documentation was a crucial resource for understanding how to interact with and modify the game programmatically.

 - **Forge Documentation**: Forge's modding API facilitated the implementation of this project.
-Familiarity with Forge's documentation was essential for navigating its modding tools and APIs.

 - **Gson for JSON Manipulation**: Gson was used for constructing and parsing JSON payloads for API communication.
 This improved handling of JSON data structures and ensured accurate data exchange with the OpenAI API.